 … along came my youngest!

 I despair, honestly.
-Her hair is a lot thinner than her sister’s, and she likes to grow it long.
+Her hair is a lot thinner than either of her sister’s, and she likes to grow it long.
 She is very ‘girly’ so likes it to look pretty and done up.
 Great.
-Terrific … except that she sleeps on her back most of the night and rubs her head side to side all night long which makes the back a big tangled bird’s nest!
+Terrific!
+Except that she sleeps on her back most of the night and rubs her head side to side all night long which makes the back a big tangled bird’s nest!
 Every morning I dread that moment – the moment when I have to say “Come get your hair brushed?”

 Earlier this year I went to the #JoziMeetup – an SA Mom Blogs event and in our goodie bags was a beautiful shiny new pink Tangle Teezer – I was over the moon!
 As were the girls.

-Then last weekend a friend of ours gave the girls a gift, another new Tangle Teezer each – officially named the Tangle Teezer Compact.
+Last weekend a friend of ours gave the girls a gift, another new Tangle Teezer each – officially named the Tangle Teezer Compact.
 Both have a funky leopard print design on – one natural leopard print coloured and one pink leopard print.
-They are currently retailing for around R139.
+They are currently retailing for around £9.49.
 Look how pretty they are …

 They are both slightly smaller than the original pink one (hence the name compact) but they work just as well and are actually easier to hold in little hands than the original one too.
 Perfect for the girls to learn how to brush their own hair.
 They also have a cover on them to protect the bristles – such a great idea.